GaraziLS/DevCamp-Capstone-Fontend/1-Frontend/Project READMEs Frontend/3- Using APIs.md

     this.getAllItemsData()
 ```

 Now a message should appear in the console.
-We're going to move this to the **portfolio-container** file, which is the component rendering in the homepage.
+We're going to move this to the **item-container** file, which is the component rendering in the homepage.

 ```
 import React, { Component } from 'react';